 If you’re thinking about adopting a policy like this then please don’t.
 You should only do it if you absolutely have no choice.
 TQs are an important safety valve for an affiliate program – they give affiliates and customers a way to be heard, and help account managers understand and fix the shortcomings of their processes.

 Reducing TQs starts with your validation process

 Your validation process is the point at which decisions are made, so it is also where you can affect the amount of TQs you receive.

-There are two reasons an affiliate raises a TQ:
+There are three reasons an affiliate raises a TQ:

 - Something didn’t track at all.

 - They disagree with a decision you made.

 - You have been slow to validate sales.